-OIBDA and Adjusted OIBDA do not reflect integration and other encumbered theater payments as they are recorded as a reduction to intangible assets.
-Integration payments received are added to Adjusted OIBDA to determine our compliance with financial covenants under our senior secured credit facility and included in available cash distributions to NCM LLC's founding members.
-During the years ended December 27, 2018, December 28, 2017, December 29, 2016, December 31, 2015 and January 1, 2015, the Company recorded integration and other encumbered theater payments of \$21.4 million, \$20.9 million, \$2.6 million, \$2.7 million and \$2.2 million, respectively, from NCM LLC's founding members.
+Adjusted OIBDA does not reflect integration and other encumbered theater payments as they are recorded as a reduction to intangible assets.
+Integration payments and other encumbered theater payments received are added to Adjusted OIBDA to determine our compliance with financial covenants under our senior secured credit facility and included in available cash distributions to NCM LLC's founding members.
+During the years ended December 26, 2019, December 27, 2018, December 28, 2017, December 29, 2016 and December 31, 2015, the Company recorded integration and other encumbered theater payments of \$22.3 million, \$21.4 million, \$20.9 million, \$2.6 million and \$2.7 million, respectively, from NCM LLC's founding members.